joaofeliperl/watch-party/README.md

 ## Implemented End-to-End (E2E) Tests

-It was developed **E2E tests using Playwright**, ensuring the full workflow is functioning correctly.
+End-to-End (E2E) tests were developed using Playwright to ensure the full workflow is functioning correctly

 ### **Tested Features**